TCFD Response

 Risk Management

-The Tokyo Seimitsu Group has established the “Risk Management Regulations” and the Risk Compliance Committee, which is headed by the president and COO, to identify and manage risks associated with business execution.
+The Tokyo Seimitsu Group has established the “Risk Management Regulations” and the Risk Compliance Committee, which is headed by the president and CEO, to identify and manage risks associated with business execution.
 Systems are in place to prevent potential risks from manifesting themselves and to prepare for crises.

-The Climate Change Response Working Group, which is a subcommittee of the Sustainability Committee, takes the lead in identifying, assessing, and investigating risks (transitional/physical) related to climate change and submits reports to the Sustainability Committee on a regular basis and whenever there is an urgent need to do so.
+The Working Group for Climate Change Response, which is a subcommittee of the Sustainability Committee, takes the lead in identifying, assessing, and investigating risks (transitional/physical) related to climate change and submits reports to the Sustainability Committee on a regular basis and whenever there is an urgent need to do so.
 Risks considered to affect business are relayed immediately from the committee to the board of directors for judgment.

 Climate change risks have been added to the risks addressed by the Risk Management Committee.
 The Working Group conducts flexible discussions concerning items such as risk assessment and investigation of measures for risks that have become apparent, in order to enable response throughout the entire Group.